-If, during a bounce-back condition, the control is held in the ("up") direction for at least two seconds, the back window will travel up with no bounce-back protection.
-If the control is released before the window reaches fully closed or the ignition is switched to OFF or ON, the back window will reverse direction with bounce-back re-enabled.
+If, during a bounce-back condition and within 2 seconds after the window stops, the control is held in the $\nabla$ direction, the back window will travel up with no bounce-back protection.
+If the control is released before the window reaches fully closed, the back window will continue moving up with bounce-back re-enabled.